I write about many subjects typically surrounding my kids, including fundraising, gifts for children, vacations, and Boy Scouts.

 One way to make your restaurant fundraiser a success is to advertise early and often.
 Make sure your organization knows the date and talks about it for a couple of weeks.

-These are restaurants I've used or that have been recommended by other readers.
+Schools should use a variety of restaurants each year to draw families to their outings.
 As always, check with your local restaurant, as some restaurants participate in their national program and some don't.

-The links below link to a specific fundraising program, if one is available on the company website; otherwise they link to the general website so you can find a location near you.
+The links provided are to company's websites when there is a specific fundraising page, if one is available on the company website; otherwise they link to the general website so you can find a location near you.

 - BD's Mongolian Grill